TurakhiaLab/SARS2_RecombinationAnalysis/README.md

 TODO: Add command to calculate the standing genetic diversity metric.

 # Fitness

 ### Download PyR0 model mutation fitness data
 The `mutations.tsv` file contains the individual amino acid mutations fitness scores from the PyR0 model, ranked by statistical significance.

-Download this file into the `data` directory.
+Download the `mutations.tsv` file from PyR0, which contains the individual amino acid mutations fitness scores from the PyR0 model, ranked by statistical significance, into the `data` directory.
 ```
 wget https://raw.githubusercontent.com/broadinstitute/pyro-cov/7d2829dc9c209399ecc188f2c87a881bdb09b221/paper/mutations.tsv data/
 ```

 # Analysis Notebook

-Install `pixi` if not already installed on your system with the following command:
+Install `pixi` if not already installed on your system with the following command.

 NOTE: This command will work for Linux & macOS installation only, please see the `pixi` installation page for windows: [install pixi](https://pixi.sh/latest/installation/).

 ```
 curl -fsSL https://pixi.sh/install.sh | sh
 ```